cncf/wg-serverless/workflow/spec/spec.md

                 }
             }
         },
-        "nextState": {
+        "transition": {
-            "type": "string",
+          "description": "Next transition of the workflow if there is valid matches", "$ref": "#/definitions/transition"
-            "description": "Specifies the name of the next state to transition to if there is a value match" }
+        }
     },
-    "required": ["and", "path", "value", "operator", "nextState"] }
+    "required": ["and", "path", "value", "operator", "transition"] }
 ```